department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-06-15 - The permissions lifecycle for platform tools wiill be managed via version control.md

 ## Alternatives
 Instead of committing permissions information to source control, we could store this information in a document database, e.g. AWS DocumentDB.
 A database like this would be a good fit for JSON data, thus continuing to provide a common and schematized format for users.
 It adds the additional benefit of not storing permissions in plain text by offering (electable) encryption at rest for a DocDB cluster.

+Similarly, a protected S3 bucket could be used to store the actual permissions data, while source control could leverage a manifest file to point to the permissions data.

+Finally, the permissions data could be stored in a protected repository in source control.
+An option could be the `va.gov-team-sensitive` repo.

 ## References
 * [RFC 6](https://github.com/department-of-veterans-affairs/va.gov-platform-arch/blob/<FULL_COMMIT_HASH>/rfc/<FILENAME>.md): AMT integrators can describe fine-grained permissions using JSON